Inside the Mind of a Hacker: How Cybercriminals Mess with Your Mind to Steal Your Data

 Education should not be a one-off thing.
 Social engineering attacks evolve rapidly, and new tactics are discovered every day, requiring continuing education for employees.

 Also, putting security policies in place is crucial.
-There is nothing more effective than a written rule that encourages employees not to put flash drives into their laptop’s USB ports if they are not sure where it came from.
+There is nothing more effective than a written rule that encourages employees not to put flash drives into their laptop’s USB ports if they are not sure where they came from.
 Caution employees to be more careful when clicking on links in emails coming from people they don’t know, as well as to double-check the links included in an email from somebody they do know.

 Using reputable tools such as a firewall, anti-malware, anti-virus software, and others will also help keep you safe.
 But really, one of the most effective ways to combat social engineering is learning how to say no. If you are being asked to do something that is out of the ordinary, don’t do it.